 5. The History of the Turkish Evil Eye

-In an attempt to thwart the evil eye, the Turkish people created the Nazar Boncuk charm, also known as the Turkish evil eye.
+To thwart the evil eye, the Turkish people created the Nazar Boncuk charm, also known as the Turkish evil eye.
 The point of the amulet is to repel evil spirits and keep you safe from harm.
 So, it is not to have good luck; it is all about protection.

 People began to hang the amulet almost on everything from their pets to their children.
 It’s also a common practice to wear them on your person and put them around the house.

 Over time, the charm will wear and crack.
 This isn’t a bad omen.
 It means that the beads have done the job, and you’re safe.
-As soon as the bead breaks, you’ll need to get another one to replace it and keep the protection goes on to be sure that the evil spirits don’t come back.
+As soon as the bead breaks, you’ll need to get another one to replace it and keep the protection to be sure that the evil spirits don’t come back.

 6. Why Blue Color and What Materials Are Used?